 Below is an excellent chart which shows the difference between benign “moles” and malignant skin cancers – in this case, melanoma.
-When looking at any skin lesion, remember your “A, B, C, D, E’s”!
+When looking at any skin lesion, remember your “A, B, C, D, E’s!”

 Because of the gentle nature of radiowave surgery, multiple moles can be treated at the same time.

-If you have any questions about whether or not you may be a candidate for mole removal with Dr. Hall or you would like to meet with Dr. Hall to discuss your options, call (865) 973-9500 or use our contact form and request an appointment.
+If you have any questions about whether or not you may be a candidate for mole removal with Knoxville plastic surgeon, Dr. Hall, or if you would like to meet with Dr. Hall to discuss your options, call 865.973.9500 or use our contact form and request an appointment.
 For out of town patients, feel free to request an online consult via Skype.